The chirping of birds and the smell of crisp Michigan air can do wonders after a long day at school.

 The Skyline Mindfulness Walk has been in development since 2021, around the time of the COVID-19 pandemic.
 “There was actually a surprising amount of red tape for this sort of thing,” states Brunzell.

 Several students in the 2027 class used the walk last year during Skytime.
-Roman Gattsuo (‘27) says that “I only really use the xylophone, just for fun, and I don’t really need or use the other parts of the walk.”
+Roman Gattuso (‘27) says that “I only really use the xylophone, just for fun, and I don’t really need or use the other parts of the walk.”

 Cecilia Tukzak (27’) agrees: “I honestly think that just walking outdoors and getting some fresh air is all I need to reset.”